rse/vpg/vpg-cli.md

-VPG is a small Application Programming Interface (API) and Command-Line Interface (CLI) to generate one or more passwords of a fixed length in an opinionated but versatile way by flexibly chosing the character sets from which the characters have to be picked.
+VPG is a small Application Programming Interface (API) and Command-Line Interface (CLI) to generate one or more passwords of a fixed length in an opinionated but versatile way by flexibly choosing the character sets from which the characters have to be picked.
 This is the documentation of the CLI `vpg`(1).